simonchen/maoyan_font_decryption/README.md

 you will have to manually look on the glyph contours to finialize the new mapping, The codes has ability to make a AI training to find the new mapping automatically by comparing an existing mapping as we finalized.

-## AI Training for comparing the similarity between glyphs
+## AI Training for comparing the similarity between two glyphs
 The key point is to find a method scoring the similary of the glyph aganist to existing mapping.
 See below code line:
 ```